blalshaheen224/Telco-Churn-Prediction-with-Random-Forest/README.md

 ---

 ## ✅ Author
-This project was implemented for educational purposes to demonstrate end-to-end machine learning pipeline on customer churn dataset.
+This project was implemented for educational purposes to demonstrate end-to-end machine learning pipeline on customer churn dataset by blal shaheen